Second group of Hamas-held hostages released after hours-long delay; Gaza cease-fire holds

 All this followed the release of an initial group of 24 Hamas-held hostages on Friday — the first day of the cease-fire — consisting of 13 Israelis, 10 Thai nationals and a Filipino citizen.
 The released Israelis ranged in age from 2 to 85 and included several mothers and four children, the Israeli government said.
 Four hostages, two Americans and two Israelis, were released by Hamas last month.

 Israeli intelligence has been receiving a list of the names of the hostages who are expected to be released in each group prior to their handover.
-The families of those hostages released in Saturday's second group were given early notification on Friday night, the office of Israeli Prime Minister Benjamin Netanyahu said.
+The families of those hostages released in Saturday's second group were given early notification on Friday night, Netanyahu's office said.

 The cease-fire, which took effect Friday morning after frantic diplomatic efforts, calls for a pause in the fighting and the release of some 50 Hamas-held hostages, all women and children, over the course of four days.
 In exchange, 150 Palestinian women and children held in Israel would also be released.

 Prior to Friday's cease-fire, Israel estimated that there were about 240 hostages still being held by Hamas.
-Officials did not indicated Saturday approximately how many are still being held captive.
+Officials did not indicate Saturday approximately how many are still being held captive.

 The cease-fire agreement allows for hundreds of aid trucks to enter the devastated Gaza Strip.
 The United Nations said that 200 trucks carrying humanitarian aid — including food, water and medical supplies — crossed into southern Gaza from Egypt via the Rafah crossing Friday in the hours after the cease-fire began.
 Four trucks of fuel and four tanks of cooking gas were also delivered into Gaza, the U.N said.